 Television, film, video and installation

 More than thirty Australian Broadcasting Commission correspondents and camera crew were accredited to cover the Vietnam War from 1965 onwards.
-The consequences of reporting the War was that people could sit at home eating their dinner, watching television and witness the destruction of the War.
+As a consequence, people could sit at home eating their dinner, watching television and witness the destruction of the War.

 Television brought a great change to war coverage.
 The immediacy with which people in Australia and the United States could watch film of events in Vietnam, forced greater scrutiny of the military and of the role of government.

 News agency cameramen Neil Davis of Visnews became famous for his film of the frontline fighting.
 A documentary, Frontline (1980), was made of Neil Davis's work by David Bradbury.
 Vietnam (1987), a television series, looked at 'Australia's difficult place... in a new international order in which the USA influence was considerably diminished and the need to 'deal' with Asia was pronounced' (Tom O'Regan with Albert Moran, Australian Screen, 1989).

 Dinh Q L documents the process of how ordinary Vietnamese people dealt with the mass of abandoned US helicopters in the video installation, The farmers and the helicopters.
 An accompanying sculpture, Lotusland, dealt with questions of accountability from the conflict, by deifying the great numbers of Siamese twins that were born as a result of the effects of 'Agent Orange' (The 5th Asia-Pacific Triennial of Contemporary Art, Queensland Art Gallery, Gallery of Modern Art, Brisbane, March to May 2007).